-Open 7 days a week, Smith Library is a fifty thousand square foot facility that houses the university's book and media resources collection.
-As the center of information resources on campus, the library is responsible for housing and developing a collection that is used by the High Point University community.
-Access is provided to a book collection and electronically-accessed materials to support the fifty undergraduate majors leading to two undergraduate degrees (B.A., B.S.) and graduate programs leading to four degrees (M.B.A., M.S., M.P.A., and M.Ed.).
+Open 7 days a week, Smith Library is a fifty thousand square foot facility that houses the university's book, media and online resource collections.
+As the center of information resources and research on campus, the library is responsible for housing and developing a collection that is used by the High Point University community.
+Access is provided to a traditional collection and to materials accessed online in support of undergraduate and graduate majors at the University.